Vodka Ads

 1

 Fleischmann's Full color 10" x 13" ad has a headline stating "Open House...Open Fleischmann's".
-The drawing shows several couples gathered around a Christmas Tree in a living room setting in a house with no walls.
-This ad shows samples of their Whiskey, Gin and Vodka.
+The drawing shows several couples gathered around a Christmas Tree in a living room as the hosts greet more at their doorway that sets with no walls surrounding it.
+This ad shows bottles of their Whiskey, Gin and Vodka and calls them "So smart to serve...So smart to buy! .

 December 7, 1962